Canada-US ladies hockey rivalry to be seen in Victoria match, Canada wins | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Shots were set to 12 at the end of the second period.
 The shots were 21-19 for Canada at the end of three periods.

-This was trainer Troy Ryan’s first game behind the bench after replacing former trainer Perry Pearn last month.
+This was coach Troy Ryan’s first game behind the bench for Canada after replacing former coach Perry Pearn last month.

+“This is my first official head coach victory, so it feels good,” says Ryan, who was previously the team’s assistant coach.

+He said the team played a strong first period, somewhat delayed in the second, but managed to maintain pressure on the Americans in the third.

 The Americans won the first two games in Hartford, Conn.
 And Moncton, N.B.

-The teams then play in Vancouver at Rogers Arena in Vancouver.
+The teams play on Wednesday in Vancouver at Rogers Arena in Vancouver.
 The series ends on Saturday at the Honda Center in Anaheim.
 Calif.

 This report from The Canadian Press was first published on February 3, 2020.